GeneralZero/aes-brute-force/README.md

 ### Thanks

-Thanks to [sebastien-riou/aes-brute-force](https://github.com/sebastien-riou/aes-brute-force) and [Botan]() for the open source projects that I used in making this project.
+Thanks to [sebastien-riou/aes-brute-force](https://github.com/sebastien-riou/aes-brute-force) and [Botan]() open source projects that I used for the insperation, sanity checking and code.